 In 1875, the Ulloms made their home to the southwest of the village of Aleppo, Greene County.
 Living nearby on large farms were Madison's father and brothers Harrison and David.
 Their next neighbor to the north was Thomas Hinerman Jr., and one of the Ullom sons later married one of the Hinerman daughters.
 Their farm is believed to have comprised about 100 acres.

 The specter of death again visited this family after Madison and Melissa had been married for a dozen years.
-He became seriously ill and wrote his last will and testament on Dec.
+He became seriously ill with typhoid fever and was treated by Dr. W. Wilson.
+Admid the crisis, Madison somehow managed to write his last will and testament on Dec.
 1, 1879.
 He directed that his married daughter Catherine Strawn receive a one-quarter share of the 100-acre family farm, with the remaining acres to be shared between the other children from the first marriage.
 He also bequeathed a grey horse to his son Maxwell and a bay mare to son George.
 He also stipulated that Melissa receive one-half of the wheat in the ground, with the sons from the first marriage to have the other half.
 Melissa was to inherit everything else.
 Unable to write his name, he signed the document with an "X."

-Madison passed away just two days later on Dec.
+His prospects for recovery hopeless, Madison passed away just two days later on Dec.
 3, 1879, at the age of 47.
-The cause of his untimely death is not known.
+His remains were placed into eternal repose in Windy Gap Cemetery.

 Madison's death left Melissa as a widow at the age of 30 with four stepchildren ages 14 to 21 and five children of her own ages one to 10.
 Her youngest two sons, Lantz and Thomas, likely had no memories of their father.

 On his grave monument was etched the following epitaph, which was transcribed during a 1963 visit by granddaughter Monalea Miner: